-The 10 Poorest States In America For 2023
+The 10 Poorest States In The United States For 2024

 Poorest States In America Map

-America is by far the richest country in the world, when you measure total wealth across the board.
+The United States is by far the richest country in the world, when you measure total wealth across the board.
 When you measure average income per resident by country, Americans are the 6th wealthiest.
-Switzerland is Mr. Moneybags around these parts.
 The poorest place in earth?
 Believe it or not, but there are 5 countries in Africa where folks make less than $1,000 a day annually.

 At the end of the day, we ended up with this list of the poorest states in the US.